will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 This section takes the values that have been indexed and acquired in step 4 and monkeys around with them.
 The comments above each line in the code explains what the code here is doing.

 The imporant thing to remember here is to remember how jQuery and Javascript deal with null values.
-If address2 is blank and you ask jQuery to show you address2, you'll get a result that says "NaN" (i.e. Not a Number) where you may have been hoping for "".
-With jQuery, though, you have to tell jQuery that if address2 is null, then you want a "" instead of a "Not a Number" error message.
+If address2 is blank and you ask jQuery to show you address2, you'll get a result that says "NaN" (i.e. Not a Number) where you may have been hoping for a simple blank space.
+In order to get the blank space you're hoping for you have to tell jQuery that if address2 is null, then you want a "" instead of a "Not a Number" error message.

 #### Step 6